siriobalmelli/notagit/README.md

 	home dir to give read access.
 1. Selectively adding the user to the supplementary group of the git repo to give write access.
-1. Using ONLY existing system mechanisms to manage this - do not write anything, do not require sysadmins to track another config file.
+1. Using ONLY existing system mechanisms to manage this
+	- do not write anything
+	- do not require sysadmins to track another config file

-See the [gsb.sh documentation](docs/gsb.md) for more details.
+See the [gsb.sh documentation](docs/gsb.md) for details and examples.

 ## gitsync.sh